ByoundG/token-contracts/docs/ControllableToken.md

 # ControllableToken

-### ControllableToken contract - It queries a token controller contract to check if a transfer is allowed
+### ControllableToken contract - an ownable, standard token, that queries a token controller to check whether a transfer is allowed

 - This contract does **not** have a fallback function.
+- This contract does **not** have a constructor.

 ## ControllableToken Functions

 ### setController(*TokenControllerI* `_controller`) onlyOwner public

-Set the `controller` contract. `controller` must have implemented `transferAllowed` function.
-This function would have a client specific business rules of token transfer.
+Set the `controller` that is to be used to control transfers of this token.
+The `controller` must have implemented the `transferAllowed` function which defines client specific business rules of token transfer.

 #### Inputs